 Interior

-While you are cleaning the interior, ensure that all the plumbing and freshwater system is functioning properly.
-If you maintain a habit of cleaning up the RV after every trip, I can guarantee that you will end up saving a huge amount of money on your annual professional RV detailing.
+If you maintain a habit of cleaning up the RV after every trip, I can guarantee you will save a lot of money on your annual professional RV detailing.